-The Minister of Finance (Canada) has released Tax Proposals (the "EIFEL Proposals") that are intended, where applicable, to limit the deductibility of interest and financing expenses in certain circumstances, including the computation of income or loss by a trust for purposes of the Tax Act.
-If the EIFEL Proposals are enacted as proposed and apply to the Trust the amount of interest and financing expenses otherwise deductible by the Trust may be reduced and the taxable component of distributions by the Trust to Trust Unitholders may be increased accordingly.
-Based on the current provisions of the EIFEL Proposals, an officer of the Trust has advised counsel that the Trust does not expect the EIFEL Proposals to have an adverse impact on the Trust or the Trust Unitholders (in respect of their investment in the Trust), but there can be no assurances in this regard.
+Recent amendments to the Tax Act (the "EIFEL Rules") are intended, where applicable, to limit the deductibility of interest and financing expenses in certain circumstances, including the computation of income or loss by a trust for purposes of the Tax Act.
+If the EIFEL Rules apply to the Trust, the amount of interest and financing expenses otherwise deductible by the Trust may be reduced and the taxable component of distributions by the Trust to Trust Unitholders may be increased accordingly.
+An officer of the Trust has advised counsel that the Trust does not expect the EIFEL Rules to have an adverse impact on the Trust or the Trust Unitholders (in respect of their investment in the Trust), but there can be no assurances in this regard.